-Outsourcing cyber security eliminates payroll and employee benefit package costs that come with internal cyber security teams.
+A cyber security service provider eliminates payroll and employee benefit package costs that come with internal cybersecurity teams.

 Also, organizations often only need a one-time service like a security architecture review or program development.
 In this case, hiring an external cyber security specialist saves your organization time and removes the cost of training and certifying an internal employee.

-Staying ahead of cyber threats requires constantly staying on top of evolving threats, utilizing threat intelligence, and continually improving your understanding of the current threat landscape.
+To be ahead of cyber threats require constant learning on threats, utilizing threat intelligence, and improving the understanding of the current cyber threat landscape.

-Cyber security specialists are continually updating industry certifications and continuing education on new technologies and threats.
+Cyber security services are continually updating industry certifications and continuing education on new technologies and threats.